Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Robustness and Sensitivity

-\textit{Binary treatment case.}--The binary case assumes that the policy has homogeneous effects across prices, and that policy adoption is homogeneous in prices.
+I compare my average estimates to \textit{(i)} the binary treatment case, which assumes no effect heterogeneity in prices; \textit{(ii)} the two-way (event-study-like) fixed effects regression, which assumes no effect heterogeneity, and selection based on time-constant variables; and \textit{(iii)} penalized linear regression methods known as LASSO, which assumes no effect heterogeneity, sparsity and linearity in a high-dimensional set of covariates. \textit{Binary treatment case.}--The binary case assumes that the policy has homogeneous effects across prices, and that policy adoption is homogeneous in prices.
 Table \ref{tab:ATEbin} reports average price effects (APE) estimated as average effects of a binary treatment at the mean price level ($ATE/\bar{P}$).

-The binary case overestimates APE on UW by 28\% on average.
+Results show that mean elasticities (APE) on UW are overestimated by 28\% on average relative to the continuous treatment case.
+Why does this happen?
+The forest kernel assigns similarity weights to units based on a residual-on-residual regression that ignores the price variation and uses a binary indicator instead.
+Hence, the algorithm may place units adopting high and low prices in the same neighborhood, and assign the same prediction to both units.
+However, I have shown that price responses at high and low prices are not the same, and the sources of effect heterogeneity differ.

 \textit{Two-way fixed effects regression.}--When the timing of treatment varies across units, Difference-in-Differences (DiD) designs are commonly extended to allow for dynamic average treatment effects by including leads and lags of treatment as regressors \citep{Jacobson1993}.
 These dummy variables allow policy effects to vary by the number of years relative to separation from policy.
 Figure \ref{tab:did} presents the results from a dynamic (event-study-like) DiD regression estimated using a standard two-way (unit and time) fixed effects model.\footnote{For the analysis, I use the software R, and, particularly, the package plm \citep{plm}.} The regression includes three leads and lags, and uses the second (unaffected) lead before policy (-2) as a baseline dummy.
 Since potentially relevant covariates are many and partly collinear, and there is no a priori guidance on which one to exclude, this DiD only controls for time-invariant waste generation determinants captured by municipal fixed effects.
 Figure \ref{tab:did} plots lead and lagged average price effect (APE) estimates (continuous treatment) with their confidence intervals.
-Black dots represent statistically significant effects at $5\%$, and vertical dotted lines indicate the policy adoption year (1).
+Black dots represent statistically significant effects at $5\%$, and vertical dotted lines indicate the policy adoption year.